apache/incubator-streampark-website/blog/0-streampark-flink-on-k8s.md

   The above is the process of deploying a Flink task to Kubernetes using the most original script method provided by Flink.
 Only the most basic task submission is achieved.
 If it is to reach the production use level, there are still a series of problems that need to be solved, such as: the method is too Originally, it was unable to adapt to large batches of tasks, unable to record task checkpoints and real-time status tracking, difficult to operate and monitor tasks, had no alarm mechanism, and could not be managed in a centralized manner, etc.

-## **Deploy Flink on Kubernetes using Apache StreamPark**
+## **Deploy Flink on Kubernetes using Apache StreamPark™**

   There will be higher requirements for using Flink on Kubernetes in enterprise-level production environments.
 Generally, you will choose to build your own platform or purchase related commercial products.
 No matter which solution meets the product capabilities: large-scale task development and deployment, status tracking, operation and maintenance monitoring , failure alarms, unified task management, high availability, etc. are common demands.

   In response to the above issues, we investigated open source projects in the open source field that support the development and deployment of Flink on Kubernetes tasks.
 During the investigation, we also encountered other excellent open source projects.
-After comprehensively comparing multiple open source projects, we came to the conclusion: **Apache StreamPark has great performance in either completness, user experience, or stability, so we finally chose Apache StreamPark as our one-stop real-time computing platform. **
+After comprehensively comparing multiple open source projects, we came to the conclusion: **Apache StreamPark™ has great performance in either completness, user experience, or stability, so we finally chose Apache StreamPark™ as our one-stop real-time computing platform. **

-  Let’s take a look at how Apache StreamPark supports Flink on Kubernetes:
+  Let’s take a look at how Apache StreamPark™ supports Flink on Kubernetes:

 ### **Basic environment configuration**

   Basic environment configuration includes Kubernetes and Docker repository information as well as Flink client information configuration.
-The simplest way for the Kubernetes basic environment is to directly copy the .kube/config of the Kubernetes node to the Apache StreamPark node user directory, and then use the kubectl command to create a Flink-specific Kubernetes Namespace and perform RBAC configuration.
+The simplest way for the Kubernetes basic environment is to directly copy the .kube/config of the Kubernetes node to the Apache StreamPark™ node user directory, and then use the kubectl command to create a Flink-specific Kubernetes Namespace and perform RBAC configuration.

 ```shell
 # Create k8s namespace used by Flink jobs